sabrinamerkin/sabrinamerkin.github.io/_posts/2024-09-02-Sales Forecasting.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/Prophet Plot Components.png)

 As we expected earlier, the model detected a positive trend in sales over time.
 Looking at weekly seasonality, we see a large dip in the magnitude of sales (y-axis) on Wednesdays.
 Likewise, we can observe how sales trend across different times of the year.
-We see large spikes in sales towards the end of September, start of November, and beginning of March!
+We see large spikes in sales towards the end of September, the start of November, and the beginning of March!

-For an even closer look at our forecast, we can create an interacitve plot using Dygraphs.
+For an even closer look at our forecast, we can create an interactive plot using Dygraphs.

 ```r
 dyplot.prophet(model, forecast)